 Jennifer McLees - Visual Art

-Outside of teaching, Ms. McLees continues her practice as a professional artist and hopes some day when her daughter is older to display her artwork more regularly and have her ceramic sculpture displayed on the national level in “Ceramics Monthly” magazine.
+Outside of teaching, Ms. McLees continues her practice as a professional artist and hopes some day, when her daughter is older, to display her artwork more regularly and have her ceramic sculpture displayed on the national level in “Ceramics Monthly” magazine.

-Traci Gauthier - Visual Art
+Justin Warren - Visual Art

-Erin Davis - Visual Art
+Carolyn Root - Visual Art

 Ms. Carolyn Root has been a St. Vrain teacher since 2009.
 She is married with two sons.
 Her oldest graduated from Skyline in 2015 and her youngest is currently in the VPA program.
 She is certified for both art and music and has taught all grades from kindergarten through 12th.

 Ms. Root teaches 2D design, 3D design, and Drawing classes.
 She enjoys singing and playing the guitar, rollerblading (yep, another one), and practicing tae kwon do.
 She also loves drawing people.
 Her favorite mediums are colored pencil, pastels, watercolors and acrylics.

 Priscilla Arasaki recently completed her Masters degree in Music Education at the University of Colorado Boulder.
 Before moving to Colorado, she worked in Austin, Texas as a middle school orchestra director, while also maintaining a private violin and piano studio.